openharmony/docs/en/application-dev/reference/apis/js-apis-file-volumemanager.md

 ## volumemanager.unmount

-unmount(volumeId: string, callback: AsyncCallback&lt;boolean&gt;): void
+unmount(volumeId: string, callback: AsyncCallback&lt;void&gt;): void

 Asynchronously unmounts a volume.
 This API uses a callback to return the result.